Heartbreak

 Borderline Personality Disorder (BPD): lifelong pattern of unstable moods, unstable relationships, unpredictable emotions, and impulsive actions.

-To live with borderline personality is to live with special pain and extra challenges, far beyond anything that most people ever experience.
+To live with borderline personality is to live with unique pain and extra challenges far beyond anything that most people ever experience.

 "Research suggests that borderline personality disorder may arise from both genetic and environmental factors.
 Some people are born without the ability to regulate their emotions well.
-When bad things happen to them, they aren’t able to process their feelings, and they are deeply wounded," says marriage expert Frances Patton.
+When bad things happen, they can't process their feelings and get deeply wounded," says marriage expert Frances Patton.

 When you have BPD, you may feel positive and happy one minute and have that all change the next.
 You may feel wonderfully loved by someone one day and hated by that person the next.